Discover the Wild Side of Puerto Rico

 Insects

-Of course, Puerto Rico has the usual insects like mosquitos, spiders and roaches.
+Of course, Puerto Rico has the usual insects like mosquitoes, spiders and roaches.
 But, besides those, there are a few more "exotic" ones.
 One thing I find interesting to note is the size of some of the bugs — they can get pretty large here.
 You will notice the large snails, beetles and walking-sticks in the rain forest.

 Naturally, what would a tropical island be without some frightening bugs, like tarantulas, scorpions and the large centiped — we have them, too!
 But those are not so commonplace — unless you are really searching in the right locations, you will not see these guys.